 These clogs feature a fully-molded upper and removable, washable liners.
 According to the brand, they're designed for people who spend most of the day on their feet, including healthcare and retail workers, so they'll be able to easily support you from Zoom meeting to lunch prep and beyond.

 The Classic Clog is ventilated for breathability, has foam cushioning and also has a heel strap for extra support from the back.
 They're easy to clean, according to the brand, and come in dozens of colors.

 Birkenstocks are known for their molded cork footbeds that mimic the natural shape of the foot.
 They are also designed to support the instep and ball of your foot.

 Teva's sandals might remind you of summertime, but they can provide support all year long around the house.
 They're designed with an injection-molded silhouette to support your foot and also feature hook-and-loop closure, which makes them easy to pop on and off.

-The latest drop from Hoka One One is designed for training, but since reviewers and even one TODAY editor say they're so comfortable, they can be a great house shoe, too.
+This sneaker from Hoka One One is designed for training, but since reviewers and even one TODAY editor say they're so comfortable, they can be a great house shoe, too.
 The mesh upper helps to make them breathable while the plush cushioned sole can soften the impact while you walk on any surface.